The one with the Blubb...

 But be careful: although iron is known to make you strong, spinach does not have the assumed 35 grams per 100 grams, but only 3.5 grams.
 Somebody's decimal point has slipped.

-How can you eat spinach well?
+How to eat spinach properly?

 As a small all-rounder, you can of course enjoy spinach in almost any form: